PiotrNowara/linked-facts/README.md

 Linked Facts is a lightweight library for analyzing events relationships.
 It provides:
 - functional approach (no macros)
-- lightweight design (no external dependencies)
+- lightweight design (minimum external dependencies)
 - simple way of defining related events using built-in Clojure predicate functions
 - in-memory processing of event data stored in Clojure records or hash-maps using lazy or reducers-based functions